The Ethics of Using AI in Public Speaking: Where to Draw the Line

 What Your Audience Deserves to Know

-• Personal stories should be real
+• Personal stories are real.

-• Claimed expertise should be genuine
+• Claimed expertise is genuine.

 How the Ethics of AI in Speaking Will Evolve